 \subsection{Reward Design in Code Generation}

-Reward design is central to the optimization of RL in code generation \cite{sun2025large-rewarddesign,xu2025policy-rewarddesign}.
-Mainstream approaches typically leverage outcome-driven rewards derived from unit test execution.
-Specifically, GRPO and its variants \cite{yu2025dapo, yue2025vapo, ahmadian2024back-leave-one-out} utilize binary execution outcomes as a verifiable reward signal, aligning policy outputs with the functional correctness of code tasks.
-Concurrently, recent research has pivoted toward external RMs to synthesize richer, continuous signals for precise optimization.
-For instance, AceCoder \cite{zeng-etal-2025-acecoder} utilizes large-scale preference code pairs to train an RM specifically tailored for code generation, enabling fine-grained quality assessment of LLM-generated code snippets.
-Similarly, CodePRM \cite{li2025codeprm} trains an RM with execution traces to provide dense supervision for intermediate code reasoning steps.
-However, both reward paradigms face inherent limitations: outcome-driven rewards enforce functional correctness but introduce severe sparsity, while RM-based methods offer dense supervision but suffer from misalignment and prohibitive computational cost.
+Reward design plays a central role in RL for code generation \cite{sun2025large-rewarddesign,xu2025policy-rewarddesign}.
+Mainstream approaches typically rely on outcome-driven rewards computed from test-suite execution results.
+For example, GRPO and its variants \cite{yu2025dapo, yue2025vapo, ahmadian2024back-leave-one-out} use binary execution outcomes as verifiable reward signals, directly aligning policy outputs with functional correctness.
+More recently, external reward models (RMs) have been introduced to provide richer and denser supervision.
+For instance, AceCoder \cite{zeng-etal-2025-acecoder} trains a code-specific RM on large-scale preference pairs for fine-grained quality assessment, while CodePRM \cite{li2025codeprm} trains an RM on execution traces to provide dense supervision for intermediate reasoning steps.
+However, both paradigms face inherent limitations: outcome-driven rewards enforce functional correctness but introduce severe sparsity, while RM-based methods offer dense supervision but suffer from misalignment and computational overhead.

-In this paper, we establish a novel RL framework that bridges this gap, synthesizing robust and dense rewards fully grounded in verifiable execution feedback without relying on external models.
+Different from these lines of work, we focus on the verifiable partial-success structure present in code execution itself.
+Rather than relying only on binary terminal outcomes or introducing auxiliary learned reward models, we systematically study how partial success can be translated into reliable reward signals for code-generation RL.